Cray-HPE/docs-csm/operations/network/management_network/canu/initializing_canu.md

 # Initializing CANU

-Initialize the CSM Automatic Network Utility (CANU) in order to help create the switch configuration.
+Initialize the CSM Automatic Network Utility (CANU) in order to help create the switch configurations.
 CANU can automatically parse CSI output or the Shasta System Layout Service (SLS) API for switch IPv4 addresses.
 Using the SLS API is only possible after the CSM install has been completed at least to the point where CSM Services have been deployed.
 Prior to that, parsing CSI output is the only option.

 ## CANU Output File